 Mona Hofmann, Rivera’s assistant on the mural who later left the project.
 In 1934 she worked with him in Mexico City on his mural ‘Man, Controller of the Universe’, a recreation of the destroyed mural at Rockefeller Center.
+We have her papers.

 Contemporary Mexican artists and craftsmen: a fresco plasterer, a potter, a woodcarver, a tinsmith, a weaver and basket makers.